 4.2.2.
-Customs, special and environmental taxes control
+Customs, excise and environmental control

-In 2018, 2,599 liquidations have been carried out, with a liquidated debt of 180.80 million euros.
+In 2018, 2,599 settlements were made, with a settled debt of 180.80 million euros.

 Special and environmental taxes:

-• Improper use of subsidised diesel, through diversion by the owners of establishments registered in the territorial register of Excise Duties and/or by the end consumers of the subsidies diesel for uses not stipulated in article 54.2 of Act 38/1992, of 28 December, on Excise Duties.
+Improper use of subsidised diesel, through diversion by the owners of establishments registered in the territorial register of Excise Duties and/or by the end consumers of the subsidies diesel for uses not stipulated in article 54.2 of Act 38/1992, of 28 December, on Excise Duties.

-• Control of the application of reductions in the tax base of the Electricity Tax.
+Control of the application of reductions in the tax base of the Electricity Tax.

-• Control of manufacturers, importers, intra-community purchasers, waste managers, resellers and certain beneficiaries of exemptions relating to products subject to the Tax on Fluorinated Greenhouse Gases.
+Control of manufacturers, importers, intra-community purchasers, waste managers, resellers and certain beneficiaries of exemptions relating to products subject to the Tax on Fluorinated Greenhouse Gases.

-• Control of taxpayers of the Tax on Alcohol and Alcoholic Beverages, owners of vinegar factories, CAE AX.
+Control of taxpayers of the Tax on Alcohol and Alcoholic Beverages, owners of vinegar factories, CAE AX.

 Foreign Trade: